Corporate AlertAugust 2016

 The Herrick Advantage

 On Tuesday, September 27, Herrick’s Sports Law Group will host a panel discussion regarding the business and legal aspects of sports facility naming rights and sports sponsorships.
-Distinguished participants include: Peter Murray, Vice President, Global Brand & Sports Marketing, Under Armour; Hymie Elhai, Senior Vice President Business Affairs & General Counsel, New York Jets; and Herrick’s sports law partners Irwin Kishner and Jared Bartie.
+Distinguished participants include: Peter Murray, Vice President, Global Brand & Sports Marketing, Under Armour; Hymie Elhai, Senior Vice President Business Affairs & General Counsel, New York Jets; and Herrick’s sports law partner Irwin Kishner.
 Terry Lefton, Editor-at-Large, SportsBusiness Journal will moderate the panel.

 New York State Department of Financial Services Adopts Enhanced BSA/AML Regulation